msanatan/msanatan.github.io/source/_posts/2019/thoughts-after-making-my-first-godot-game.md

 ## Learning Path

-I'm a web developer, hence why most of previous ventures into game development have come through [Phaser](https://phaser.io/).
-I did tutorials for Unity and Unreal before, but those were a couple years back so using Godot felt as close to a brand new experience as it could have been.
+I'm a web developer, hence why most of my previous ventures into game development have come through [Phaser](https://phaser.io/).
+I did tutorials for Unity and Unreal before, but those were a couple of years back so using Godot felt as close to a brand new experience as it could have been.

 As with most new Godot users, my journey began with their [getting started](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/index.html) guide.
 I read everything from the introduction to my first Godot game tutorial.
-It's definitely necessary reading to get an undrstanding of the engine's design and key features.
+It's necessary reading to get an understanding of the engine's design and key features.
 Admittedly, it took me a while to truly understand all the information.

 I enjoyed the tutorial game that was created, it's casual enough to be fun.
-The export section also shows you how to make it Android friendly - you literally create an app in your first try!
+The export section also shows you how to make it Android friendly - you create an app in your first try!

-However, after finishing that game I did not feel confident enough to go on my own project.
+However, after finishing that game I did not feel confident enough to go on my project.
 Even after looking at the simple example [projects created by the Godot team](https://github.com/godotengine/godot-demo-projects), I felt as if I needed more of a guiding hand.

 ### Blogs and YouTube Videos

 I scoured the internet for tutorials.
-The community seemed popular enough that I was pretty sure there would be a safe haven for Godot related resources.
+The community seemed popular enough that I was pretty sure there would be a haven for Godot related resources.
 A lot of resources are available for version 2.1 and 3.0 - I used 3.1, the latest stable version at the time of writing, so they weren't immediately useful.

-I looked a few YouTube videos and read a few blogs.
+I looked at a few YouTube videos and read a few blogs.
 For the level and confidence I had, the best resource seemed to be [Fornclake's Asteroids tutorial](https://fornclake.com/category/tutorials/asteroids).
 Small in scope and very well written - it was perfect.
 Well, almost perfect.
-It's incomplete... the bits where you actually destroy the asteroids were never written.
+It's incomplete... the bits where you destroy the asteroids were never written.
 To its credit, I felt it gave me the tools to work on that myself.
 I opted not to as it would probably take me more time than it should to get it done.

-I had a positive experience with Udemy when learning React, Phaser and Unity.
+I had a positive experience with Udemy when learning React, Phaser, and Unity.
 I saw some Godot courses when I bought a recent TypeScript course, it was time to have a second look.

 ### Udemy Course - Discovering Godot: Make Video Games in Python-like GDScript